qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

   - new features
 ---

-[Qdrant 1.10.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.10.0) This version introduces at some major changes, so let's dive right in:
+[Qdrant 1.10.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.10.0) This version introduces some major changes, so let's dive right in:

 **Universal Query API:** All search APIs, including Hybrid Search, are now in one Query endpoint.</br>
 **Built-in IDF:** We added the IDF mechanism to Qdrant's core search and indexing processes.</br>